Zeugwerk/Testbench/README.md

 ## Write Unittests

-1. Add Testbench to your PLC by including it as a dependency
+1. Add Testbench to your PLC by including it as a dependency.
+The simplest way todo this is by using [Twinpack)(https://github.com/Zeugwerk/Twinpack) Package Manager, alternatively you can grab the [latest release](https://github.com/Zeugwerk/Testbench/releases/latest) from GitHub and install it manually in the TwinCAT XAE).
 1. Testsuites are function blocks implementing [IUnitTest](xref:Testbench.IUnitTest)
      ``` st
      FUNCTION_BLOCK <POU>Test EXTENDS <POU> IMPLEMENTS Testbench.IUnitTest>